Kent Online Safety Guidance for Educational Settings

 - KCC Online Safety Policy and Guidance (PDF, 1.1 MB) September 2016

 - KCC Online Safety Policy Guidance Only (PDF, 973.9 KB) September 2016

 - KCC Online Safety Policy Template Only (DOCX, 145.7 KB) August 2016

-Acceptable Use Policies for Education Settings and their Wider Communities 2015 document provides templates and guidance to support schools and other education settings when writing and updating their Acceptable Use Policies.
+The Acceptable Use Policies for Education Settings and their Wider Communities 2015 document provides templates and guidance to support schools and other education settings when writing and updating their Acceptable Use Policies (AUP).
 It contains guidance for leaders and managers to help them update their AUPs and consider the wider implications and actions required to implement, support and develop an embedded AUPs appropriate to their communities needs and requirements.